SpaceMeerkat/CAE/README.md

 $python3 example_script.py
 ```

 The default output of example_script.py is a pandas DataFrame with all 3 latent positions of all input velocity maps as well as a prediction of the galaxies' circularity values.
+The DataFrame is pickled as "CAE_results.pkl" and is saved in the "Results" folder of the copied repository file structure.

 ```
                        L1           L2          L3 Circularity